-2018 is here and there is goods news for SEO experts.
-In 2018, we are going to experience new trends in digital marketing and last month, Google announced how the new meta description character length would look like.
+A new day is here and there is goods news for SEO experts.
+We are going to experience new trends in digital marketing and last month, Google announced how the new meta description character length would look like.

-Google released one of the biggest updates on December 20th, 2017 which expands the character length of meta descriptions to 320 characters, instead of the standard 150 – 160 characters limit.
+Google released one of the biggest updates which expands the character length of meta descriptions to 320 characters, instead of the standard 150 – 160 characters limit.

 You’ll notice a change in the SERP’s, where instead of there being 2 lines of a meta description, there can be 4-6 lines of meta description length.